Comparing Deer Consumer Products (OTCMKTS:DEER) & Aterian (NASDAQ:ATER)

 Deer Consumer Products has higher earnings, but lower revenue than Aterian.

 21.9% of Aterian shares are owned by institutional investors.
 30.2% of Deer Consumer Products shares are owned by company insiders.
 Comparatively, 7.4% of Aterian shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Summary